-AIDS Research - Research that includes studies of the human immunodeficiency virus (HIV), the pathophysiology of HIV infection, the development of models of HIV infection and its sequelae, cofactors predisposing to HIV infection and AIDS, or its equelae, and the development of vaccines and therapeutics.
+AIDS Research - Research that includes studies of the human immunodeficiency virus (HIV), the pathophysiology of HIV infection, the development of models of HIV infection and its sequelae, cofactors predisposing to HIV infection and AIDS, and the development of vaccines and therapeutics.

 Received at least one award through this LRP.

 See Eligibility on the Eligibility & Programs page.